WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 91. Is it possible to use react without JSX?

 - Yes, it is possible to use React without JSX.
 React provides a way to use JavaScript to create elements, and you can use JavaScript to create the same elements that you would create with JSX.

+## 92. What is render hijacking in React?

+- Render hijacking in React is a technique that allows you to modify the rendered output of a component by wrapping it in another component.
+The wrapped component can then add or remove elements , change the styles, or modify the behavior of the original component.